XoXoTheFrozenFox/CMPG323_Project2_39909476/README.md

 - Coulnd't find a way to remove the appsettings files without my publish failing with CICD, so I simply added [ci skip] to not publish.
 - There is a large chance of me not adding the security into the project thanks to the crunch week that lies ahead of me, filled with many tests which I should learn for but I really did enjoy this project.

+# Work did on 2023/08/29

+- Added the order controller.
+- Added a patch method to the controller.
+- Added a GET method that retrieves all orders for a specific customer.

 # How one should go about using the API

 - One should pull the data from the api's endpoints and use the data for data analytics or business insights.